Skip to content

 Shutterstock

-So which anti-inflammatory drinks work the best?
+Which anti-inflammatory drinks work the best?

 1. Bone broth

 From improving immunity to its gelatin content helping with collagen synthesis, bone broth took the wellness world by storm years ago, and for great reasons.
 Personally, it turned me away from decades of vegetarianism and inspired my first book, which was a deep dive into the simple drink I saw transform countless clients’ lives.
-Beyond immunity and joint health, it’s a great beverage for aiding inflammation issues.

-“Bone broth serves as an excellent anti-inflammatory beverage for many reasons,” David says.
+“Bone broth serves as an excellent anti-inflammatory beverage for many reasons,” Davis says.
 “First off, it helps balance blood sugar, since it’s a nice source of protein and has no added sugar.
 Bone broth is also rich in the amino acid glycine, which combats inflammation and prevents the formation of free radicals.”

 2. Turmeric